EDC&I 525: Teacher Learning and School Change: Situating Teacher Leadership in Today's Schools

 - advocate for improved delivery models of peer coaching and mentoring

-This fully online course (Winter) offers an investigation into key educational policy issues as they relate to teachers, teaching, and the achievement of equitable outcomes for students in all school settings.
-Through a critical analysis of selected contemporary policies (specifically, Common Core State Standards, teacher evaluation, assessment, school choice, and early learning policies) students will gain an understanding of how policies impact the classroom, how educational organizations can support and guide instructional improvement goals, and how teacher leaders can represent and advocate for the profession outside of the classroom.
+This fully online course (Winter) offers an introductory investigation into key educational policy issues as they relate to teachers, teaching, and the achievement of equitable outcomes for students in all school settings.
+Through a critical analysis of selected contemporary policies, students will gain an understanding of how policies impact the classroom, how educational organizations can support and guide instructional improvement goals, and how teacher leaders can represent and advocate for the profession outside of the classroom.

 - build knowledge of and articulate key educational policy issues as they relate to teachers, teaching, and equitable outcomes;